-Using a mobile sales app can help your salespeople stay organized, on-message, up to date and even appear more professional.
-But, a good sales app is so much more than a tool to use during the pitch.
-Mobile is an investment, so it’s important to know that while sales enablement is the primary function of a mobile sales app, the right app will go far beyond the pitch.
+A mobile sales tool can help your salespeople stay organized, on-message, up-to-date, and even appear more professional.
+But, a good sales tool enables users to leverage it outside of the pitch.
+Mobile is an investment, so it’s important to know that while sales enablement is the primary function of a mobile sales tool, the right app will go far beyond the pitch.

-Instead of sending out financial reports, important company news, and other pertinent information over email, you could store it securely on a mobile app.
-That way, investors and other stakeholders can access that content easily and you’re always positive that they have the correct and most current information at their disposal.
+Instead of sending out financial reports, important company news, and other pertinent information over email, use your sales enablement platform to store it.
+That way, investors and other stakeholders can access that content easily, and you’re assured that they have the correct and most current information at their disposal.

 Has your business found other creative ways to use a mobile sales tool?
 Let us know!
 Tweet your ideas to us or sound off in the comments.
 If you’re having a hard time visualizing how these ideas would work, check out Modus and see what you can do with a digital sales tool!